License GuideSOC 29-2056

 Read more

-Practicing as a veterinary technician without an active license violates state law across the country.
-Penalties vary by state but commonly include civil fines and loss of any income earned while unlicensed.
-Repeat offenders may face criminal charges, though most first violations result in financial penalties only.
-States enforce these rules to protect animal welfare and public safety.
+Practicing as a veterinary technician without an active license breaks state law across the country.
+Violators face civil fines and must return any income earned while unlicensed.
+Repeat offenses can result in criminal charges in some states, including possible jail time.
+The specific penalties vary by state and individual circumstances.

 Career Outlook